 We are moving forward with the planning for our new Student Success Center.
 To date, we’ve selected as the master architectural firm that will guide the initial development of our building plan.
 We have also convened a Student Success Center working group with student, staff, and faculty representatives from across campus.
 You can find the membership on our .
 This group is building on the excellent feedback the campus provided through the April 2017 workshop and surveys.

-Our master architects will be on campus hosting an (just outside Coffee Bean).
+Our master architects will be on campus hosting an open forum on January 17th from noon to 2:00 PM on the upper plaaz patio of the HUB an (just outside Coffee Bean).
 Please drop by at any point throughout the forum and weigh in on our classroom, student affairs, and advising space needs.
 Your feedback is crucial to the success of this building plan.

 As you know, UCR admitted its largest incoming class ever this fall, bringing our total campus enrollment to just over 20,000 undergraduate students and over 23,000 students total.
 We also set a record for fall applications which totaled 60,385, an increase of 12.4% from fall 2017 and the highest percent increase in the UC system.
 We set similar records with our transfer applications, increasing by 13.2% and again, leading the UC in percent increase.
 This increase in applications reflects UCR’s status as a campus of choice where students know they will participate in world-class research while receiving the support needed to succeed.